Macroeconomic Spillovers of Weather Shocks across U.S. States: Data

 Because the Congress has broadened FEMA's mandate over the years, the number of declarations has also grown since its inception and in particular after 1988.
 In fact, the Stafford Disaster Relief and Emergency Assistance Act of 1988 established that a presidential declaration triggers financial and physical assistance through FEMA.
 To avoid issues related to this policy shift induced by the Stafford Act, we restrict the sample to events from January 1990 through December 2019.
 We consider three types of disaster declarations that differ in terms of the events triggering them, their scope, as well as the amount of funds and type of assistance provided.
 These are: Emergency Declarations, Major Disaster Declarations, and Fire Management Assistance Declarations.\footnote{The dataset is available online at: \href{https://www.fema.gov/openfema-data-page/disaster-declarations-summaries-v2}{https://www.fema.gov}.
 For details about the emergency declaration process, see: \href{https://www.fema.gov/disaster-declaration-process}{https://www.fema.gov/disaster-declaration-process}.}

 \FloatBarrier

 We focus on declarations caused by events that are directly related to weather conditions.
-In particular, we consider the following main types of events that group the weather-related declarations in FEMA's database: winter weather (i.e., freezing, ice storms, snow), tropical storms (i.e., hurricanes, typhoons and tornadoes), storms (i.e., coastal and severe storms), fire, flood, drought.
-Figure \ref{fig:eventtype} displays the events examined in our analysis.
-The left panel shows that storms and fires are associated with the majority of declarations.
-In the right panel of the figure, we report the distribution of events over different seasons that highlights that most events exhibit the expected seasonal patterns.
+In particular, we consider the following main types of events that group the weather-related declarations in FEMA's database: winter weather (i.e., freezing, ice storms, snow), tropical storms (i.e., hurricanes, typhoons and tornadoes), storms (i.e., coastal and severe storms), fires, floods, and droughts.
+Most events show the expected seasonal patterns, with storms and fires being the most recurrent types of event.
 Figure \ref{fig:mapstates} shows the count of declarations by state and by type.
 Darker colors indicate a higher number of events.
-If we do not distinguish by event type -- upper left panel -- we can see that emergency declarations are evenly distributed across states.
+If we do not distinguish by event type -- upper left panel -- we can see that emergency declarations are quite evenly distributed across states.
 The same holds true for storms and floods.
-On the contrary, declarations triggered by severe winter weather, tropical storms, fires, and drought are geographically concentrated in the northeast, southeast, and west of the U.S., respectively.
-Alternative representations of the maps in Figure \ref{fig:mapstates}, based either on the count of declarations weighted by the state population density or aggregated over U.S. climate regions, are provided in the online Appendix.
+On the contrary, declarations triggered by severe winter weather, tropical storms, fires and drought are geographically concentrated in the northeast, southeast, and west of the U.S., respectively.\footnote{Further descriptive statistics on weather events and alternative representations of the maps in Figure \ref{fig:mapstates}, either based on the count of declarations weighted by state population density or aggregated over U.S. climate regions, are provided in the online Appendix.}

 {\textit{Measuring weather shocks with disaster declarations.}} We construct our proxy of weather shocks as follows.
 First, for each state $i$ we create a dummy variable that takes value one if a weather-related disaster was declared in month $t$, and zero otherwise ($emergency_{it}$).
-Second, we multiply this dummy variable by a weight, given by the ratio between the number of counties affected by the disaster ($hit_{it}$) and the number of counties (or county equivalents) in state $i$ ($counties_i$):
+Second, we multiply this dummy variable by a weight, given by the ratio between the number of counties affected by the disaster ($hit_{it}$) and the total number of counties (or county equivalents) in state $i$ ($counties_i$):